 When starting a collection of any sort, it’s important to figure out what kinds of works you’re drawn to, a consideration that’s exponentially more vital when it comes to Chinese jades.
 Spanning millennia, the material comes in many colours and has been shaped into many forms.
-‘It seems basic, but Chinese jades vary so much in both material and form,’ says Vicki Paloympis, an associate specialist in Chinese ceramics and works of art.
-Learning about them is ‘a journey,’ she adds.
+‘It seems basic, but Chinese jades vary so much in both material and form,’ says Vicki Paloympis, a specialist in Christie's Chinese Ceramics and Works of Art department.
+‘Learning about them is a journey.’

-‘When I first began learning about jade carvings, I was attracted to the flashier larger carvings.
-As my expertise grew, I began to appreciate the finesse of the smaller carvings.
-In these smaller examples, you can really begin to appreciate the skill of the lapidary artist, who was able to bring so much detail and life into such a small stone.’
+‘When I first began learning about jade carvings, I was attracted to the flashier, larger carvings.
+As my expertise grew, I began to value the finesse of the smaller carvings,’ says Paloympis ‘In these smaller examples, you can really begin to appreciate the skill of the lapidary artist, who was able to bring so much detail and life into just a small stone.’

-A Qing period white jade marriage bowl is not only composed of translucent stone and exceptional carving, but it also contains a feature that often appears in Ming and Qing dynasty jades: decorative motifs which translate into a rebus.
+An 18th-century water pot is not only composed of translucent stone and exceptional carving, but it also contains a feature that often appears in Ming and Qing dynasty jades: decorative motifs which translate into a rebus.
 These symbols are significant for their auspicious meanings.

 Just as some collectors will connect personally with a marriage bowl, others may be drawn to jades that illustrate scenes from famous texts or poems, or carvings of specific animals.
 Others still, who like the ocean, may prefer nautical-themed jades.

 For collectors who appreciate the forms of archaic bronzes, they should consider jades in the archaistic style, such as the above jade tripod vessel, jue, that is based on a wine vessel of a bronze prototype seen during the Western Zhou dynasty (c.1046-771 B.C.)